KyleAvalani/478homelessdrugs/README.md

 ### Who is your target audience?
 Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
 You should hone in on one of these audiences.

 Our target audience is Homeless Assistance programs.
-Insight into the connection between overdoses and homelessness will allow assistance programs to better allocate health resources.
+Insight into the connection between overdoses and homelessness will allow assistance programs to better allocate their health resources.

 ### What should your audience learn from your resource?
 Please consider specific questions that your project can answer using the data you have identified (that are related to the overarching purpose)